 Have you ever dealt with a freight claim?
 Here we will be discussing just what a freight claim is and what you should do if you find yourself in this situation.

 Freight claims are an unpleasant reality in the trucking industry.
 A freight claim or cargo claim is a legal demand by a shipper or consignee against a carrier in respect of damage to a shipment, or loss thereof.
 From improperly loaded freight to accidents, there are several reasons why a consignee may hit your company with one for their cargo’s monetary loss.
-Prepare yourself for this eventuality and know your rights.
+Prepare yourself for this eventuality by meeting the proper commercial truck insurance requirements and knowing your rights.
 If you do find yourself in this position it is important to take action immediately by contacting a professional that deals with freight claims management, such as your insurance agent, to help walk you through the claims process and avoid putting your company in a damaging position.

 In 1935, Congress passed the Carmack Amendment which states how to handle freight claims for interstate shipments.
 According to this law, the consignee has 9 months to submit a claim against the carrier.
 This was big news in the trucking world and really helped to give some clear lines to navigating through damage claims and dealing with claims on damaged freight.
 The carrier is then liable for the cargo loss unless they can prove the freight was damaged in one of the following ways: